 Heat Exhaustion or Heat stroke is a serious condition for dogs.
 This can occur in cats as well, but usually only on rare occasions when a cat is caught in a dryer and dried with clothes.
 We’ll focus on dogs for this particular problem.

 Heat stroke can occur if a dog’s body temperature is consistently elevated above 103 degrees for an extended period of time.
 Normal body temperature for dogs is between 99.5 degrees to 103 degrees.
 If they are exposed to sustained heat that they are not acclimated to or on an extremely hot day in the summer, they are at risk for heat stroke.
 It is mainly a seasonal problem, occurring in the summer months.
 Dogs that have an increased chance of getting it are obese, have brachycephalic heads (short, squished faces), or have longer, and/or darker hair.

 There are many recognizable signs that this can be occurring.
-The first one is usually excessive panting after the heat exposure.
+The first one is usually excessive panting after heat exposure.
 Extreme lethargy or collapse may happen soon after.
 Any mental change can be a sign, for example, not coming when being called, or being less responsive in general.
-Excessive drooling, glazed eyes, lack of coordination can be seen as well.
+Excessive drooling, glazed eyes, and lack of coordination can be seen as well.

 Prevention is simple.
-Having your dog not being to exposed to heat for an extended length of time or avoiding prolonged physical activity in the warm ambient temperatures are the ways to avoid this problem.
+Having your dog not be too exposed to heat for an extended length of time or avoiding prolonged physical activity in warm ambient temperatures are the ways to avoid this problem.
 Breeds such as Bulldogs (English and French), “Bully” types, Pugs, Boxers, and Shih Tzus are more at risk.
 This is due to the inefficient upper respiratory systems they are born with, making it harder for their bodies to cool down when panting.
 Limiting their activity in the heat is strongly recommended.